Miami people: History

-Prehistory
+Precontact

-Early Miami people are considered to belong to the Fisher Tradition of Mississippian culture.
+Early Miami people are considered to belong to the Fisher tradition of Mississippian culture.
 Mississippian societies were characterized by maize-based agriculture, chiefdom-level social organization, extensive regional trade networks, hierarchical settlement patterns, and other factors.
 The historical Miami engaged in hunting, as did other Mississippian peoples.

 Written history of the Miami traces back to missionaries and explorers who encountered them in what is now Wisconsin, from which they migrated south and eastwards from the mid-17th century to the mid-18th century, settling on the upper Wabash River and the Maumee River in what is now northeastern Indiana and northwestern Ohio.
 By oral history, this migration was a return to the region where they had long lived before being invaded during the Beaver Wars by the Iroquois.
 Early European colonists and traders on the East Coast had fueled demand for furs, and the Iroquois – based in central and western New York – had acquired early access to European firearms through trade and had used them to conquer the Ohio Valley area for use as hunting grounds, which temporarily depopulated as Algonquin woodlands tribes fled west as refugees.
 The warfare and ensuing social disruption – along with the spread of infectious European diseases such as measles and smallpox for which they had no immunity – contributed to the decimation of Native American populations in the interior.